nqnm/Colorful/.github/README.md

 ```bash
 chmod +x install.sh && ./install.sh
 ```

+> If a file fails download then verify if you can download it manually, if you can.
+You could try running the script again.

 If you want to perform a manual installation you can read the script and manually install it step-by-step.